 Harold S. Geneen Charitable Trust Awards Program for Coronary Heart Disease Research

-The Harold S. Geneen Charitable Trust Awards Program for Coronary Heart Disease Research supports research in the area of the prevention and control of coronary and circulatory failure.
-The Awards Program seeks to contribute to the prevention of coronary heart disease or circulatory failure, and improving care for patients with these medical conditions.
+The Harold S. Geneen Charitable Trust Awards Program for Coronary Heart Disease Research supports research in the area of the prevention of coronary heart disease or circulatory failure, and improving care for these patients.
+The Program focuses on basic and translational scientific research.
+Clinical studies are currently ineligible.

-In accordance with Mr. Geneen’s directives the Program seeks to establish “…a more direct and personalized relationship with grant recipients than is normally possible in dealing with the diffuse and bureaucratic administrations through which large organizations are managed,…and to support smaller institutions rather than major universities or medical complexes which have a demonstrated capacity to raise funds from the public generally.”
+In accordance with Mr. Geneen’s directives the Program supports smaller, mid-sized institutions “rather than major universities or medical complexes which have a demonstrated capacity to raise funds from the public generally.”

 - Brown University Warren Alpert Medical School